California Landlord Tenant Law

-- Failure to Comply: A bad faith claim or retention by a landlord may subject the landlord to statutory damages of up to twice the amount of the security (plus actual damages).
+- Failure to Comply: A bad faith claim or retention by a landlord may subject the landlord to statutory damages of up to three times the amount of the security (plus actual damages).
 (Civ.
 Code §§ 1950.5(l))

 Lease, Rent & Fees: